 Through recent major investments in technology and facilities, the Gabelli School provides state-of-the-art financial, analytical and marketing training where students build technical and strategic skills that enable them to challenge themselves at several collegiate business competitions.
 Our students have increased their involvement in regional and national collegiate business competitions over the past few years, consistently finishing in the top 10.
 These are just a few examples:

-- Currently the 2017 reigning national champions, our Analytics Team earned first place in the American Association of Information Systems National Analytics Competition, where students crunch data sets and present solutions to problems facing real companies.
-That same year, our second Analytics Team also took home third place.
+- On the heels of becoming 2017 national champions, our Analytics Team followed up in 2018 with an impressive second-place win against the nation's best colleges in the American Association of Information Systems National Analytics Competition, where students crunch data sets and present solutions to problems facing real companies.

 - In the Federal Reserve Board's College Fed Challenge, student teams analyze economic and financial conditions, and present a monetary policy recommendation, modeling the Federal Open Market Committee, to a panel of experts in economics and monetary policy.